Ever Victorious Army: Uniforms

 According to the North China Herald, the Bodyguard wore blue uniforms with scarlet facings and green shoulder straps bearing unit identification in Chinese characters.
 Artillerymen wore light blue uniforms with red facings and trouser stripes.
 Infantry wore dark green in winter dress with red facings and shoulder straps in regimental colours.
 In summer all branches wore white uniforms with scarlet facings.
 All units wore green turbans.

 End of the Ever Victorious Army

 Gordon's stringent discipline led to an increase in desertions and several small scale mutinies.
 Accordingly, by June 1863 the force had declined in numbers to 1,700 men.
 In the final year of its existence, the Ever Victorious Army was largely recruited from former Taiping rebels who had been taken prisoner and persuaded to change sides.
 By April 1864 the Army had become less effective and had suffered several setbacks.
 It was disbanded in May 1864 with 104 foreign officers and 2,288 Chinese soldiers being paid off.
-The bulk of the artillery and some infantry was transferred to Chinese Imperial forces.
+The bulk of the artillery and some infantry was transferred to the Chinese Imperial forces.